 Typically, if a person responds quickly, they cannot process all of the information required to make a fully informed decision, sacrificing accuracy.
 On the other hand, if people focus on gathering information to make a more accurate decision, they sacrifice response time (Forster, Higgins & Bianco, 2003).
 Evidence accumulation models have been used to characterise response time and accuracy data for experiments in this area of research.
 Applying a formal model of the decision-making processes allows us to disentangle the time costs associated with the quality of information driving the decision process (i.e., decisions based on low-quality information or difficult stimuli tend to take longer), and time-costs associated with the decision threshold (i.e., the amount of evidence accumulated before reaching a decision; i.e. may increase under accuracy emphasis).

 The aim of this project is to establish how reliable the phenomena predicted by these models are.
+Recent work has suggested that traditional evidence accumulation accounts of the speed-accuracy trade-off may be incomplete (e.g., Rae et al., 2014), and so a comprehensive review of basic findings is required.
 In doing so, our results may provide greater generalisability to current findings, with important implications for optimising performance on difficult, time-critical tasks.
-Experiments that will be conducted involve the administration of a perceptual discrimination task with instructions manipulating whether speed or accuracy is emphasised, a common method for eliciting a speed-accuracy trade-off.
+Experiments that will be conducted involve the administration of a perceptual discrimination task (e.g., judging the orientation of a line as horizontal or vertical, whether a luminance patch is dark or bright, assigning a shape stimulus to a category, or judging the direction of an array of moving dots) with instructions manipulating whether speed or accuracy is emphasised, a common method for eliciting a speed-accuracy trade-off.
 Analyses will involve observing estimated model parameters and comparisons between competing models at the individual and group level.
 The experiments we will conduct will replicate this basic design with different manipulations or small modifications.
-Particularly, we would like to observe whether findings change when introducing different sorts of task incentives or alternative forms of perceptual stimuli.
-Results will be compared to previous observations to establish the reliability and generalisability of model predictions in speed-accuracy trade-off literature.
+Particularly, we would like to observe whether findings change when introducing different sorts of task incentives or when presenting different kinds of perceptual stimuli.
+Results will be compared to previous observations to establish the reliability and generalisability of model predictions in the speed-accuracy trade-off literature.

 A representative example of an experiment that will contribute to this objective will investigate

 the relationship between participant recruitment method and perceptual task performance.
+We describe this example experiment in detail below, as it provides an illustration of the general procedures that will be shared across all recruitment methods and data collection platforms (i.e., online vs. in the laboratory).
 Task motivation has been identified as a factor that may play a role in the strategies individuals use to make speeded decisions (Eubanks, Wright & Williams, 2002).
 This has been examined through manipulating task incentives within the lab environment (i.e. informing participants they will receive one dollar, ten cents, or no money per correct decision).
 Different methods of participant recruitment are pre-accompanied by different incentives for participation (i.e. course-credit, varying rates of monetary remuneration).
 In this experiment, we will use recruitment method as an alternative level of incentive to examine possible differences in decision-making behaviour.
-Through modelling speed and accuracy data, we can observe whether cognitive processes differ depending on participant circumstances (participation incentive and semester time-point).
+Through modelling speed and accuracy data, we can observe whether cognitive processes differ depending on participant circumstances (participation incentive and semester time-point, which may serve as a proxy for motivation).
 Importantly, we can also examine whether the pattern of model predictions that result from lab-controlled incentive manipulations still hold for pre-existing incentives not contrived within a lab environment.

 Project Design